Which Shure Digital Wireless System Is Right for You?

 Intelligent Power Management

-Shure's medical grade Lithium-Ion batteries are the basis for modern day energy management, and all Shure Digital systems, ULX-D, QLX-D as well as GLX-D operate on these cells.
+Shure's medical grade Lithium-Ion batteries are the basis for modern day energy management, and all Shure Digital systems, ULX-D, QLX-D as well as GLX-D+ operate on these cells.
 The batteries can be at charged at any time without any memory loss effect and without having to discharge them in advance.
-The charge times are also impressive: three hours provides a full charge which gives the user 16 hours of operation and even a 15-minute charge is sufficient to ensure one hour of operation.
+The charge times are also impressive: even a 15-minute charge is sufficient to ensure one hour of operation.
 Besides longer runtime and cost savings compared to AA batteries, the Shure Li-Ion cells provide the user with a host essential battery parameters including remaining time in hours and minutes.

 Even the latency, which is regarded as the only drawback to digital wireless technology, is very low in all three Shure systems.
-(ULX-D / QLX-D: 2.9ms, GLX-D: 4ms).
+(ULX-D / QLX-D: 2.9ms, GLX-D+: 4.6ms).

 Are You Ready for the Future?